 Resistin increases the amount of LDL, thus increasing the risk for heart disease and heart attack by accelerating the LDL accumulation in our arteries.

-Lastly, Cytokine TNF (tumor necrosis factor) a is a pro-inflammatory that helps prevent tumor growth (good!) but does it by increasing fever, inflammation and overall body stress (not good).
+Lastly, Cytokine TNF (tumor necrosis factor) is a pro-inflammatory that helps prevent tumor growth (good!) but does it by increasing fever, inflammation, and overall body stress (not good).

 All around, the more of these hormones we have in our body, the worse off we are.

 Back to Lipids

 Lipids are made up of Carbon, Oxygen, and Hydrogen.

 When our fat is oxidized (burned) – how do we actually lose it??

 These compounds are broken down in our cells and turned into CO2 and H2O.

 We breathe out CO2 and we pee out H2O – and this is how we actually lose fat.

 But what really causes this fat oxidation?
 If not working out, then what is it?